Saffana/fishing-wlan/report/report.md

 ##1 - What we are doing

 ###1.1 - Global Process
-The first step of this attack is to look for a target by scanning the network, and getting his network gateway. (insérer capture du nmap).
+The first step of this attack is to look for a target by scanning the network, and getting his network gateway.

+            (insérer capture du nmap)

-Then, we can make his him think that we are its gateway.
-At this point, the target can't reach the internet.
-This is not what we want, the MITM has to be as invisiable as possible.
+Then, we can make the target's routing table think that we are its gateway via ARPSpoofing, and redirect all the DNS requests with some DNSSpoofing.
-So, the solution is to use ARPSpoofing, the aim is to deliver all the packets towards the real gateway by spoofing the targets ARP table.
-For the target, he is just surfing on the internet.
+For the target, this is just a normal browsing over the internet.
-For the attacker, he can see all the packets and eny information about the target.
+For the attacker, he can see all the packets and get any information about the target.

 ####1.1.1 ARP Step
 Before spoofing the target, we can lookup on his ARP table and see the relation between IP adress and MAC adress.
-Avant de lancer l'attaque on peut regarder la table ARP  de la victime.
-La table arp fait une correspondance entre Adresse Ip et adresse MAC.
-On peut donc y voire l'adresse IP de la box associé à son adresse MAC.
-Le but de l'arpspoof est d'envoyer une trame ARP (donc de niveau 2), et en réaliter inonder la victime de ces trames pour la forcer à mettre à jour sa gateway.
-Si on lance un wireshark sur la victime on voit un grand nombre de requete ARP pour la forcer à changer sa table
+With those informations, we can get the AP IP and MAC adress.

+            (cf. screen arp before spoofing)

+We can now start the ARPSoofing, this will have the effect of sending continuously the same ARP packets (level 2 messages) to the target.
+The point in doing this, is to force the target to think that the gateway we are sending in the ARP messages is his gateway.

+If we open wireshark to sniff the network, we are able to see a lot of those ARP messages from the attacker.

-Ex ARP spoof :
+Example of an ARP spoof message:

-MAC_PIRATE tell MAC_TARGET that <IP_GATEWAY> is at MAC_PIRATE
+<MAC_PIRATE> tell <MAC_TARGET> that <IP_GATEWAY> is at <MAC_PIRATE>

-Si on regarde à nouveau la table arp de la victime on s'appercoit que la gateway a changer de mac.
-On remarque aussi que cette adresse MAC match une autre IP : celle de l'attaquant.
+Then, if we look to the target's ARP table, we can see that he uses our gateway.
+At this point, the target can't reach the internet since he is asking to our gateway.
+To make him communicate throw the attacker's gateway, we need to activate the IP forwarding.
+So now,

+###1.1.1.2 DNS Step
+This step is necessary for the MITM attack.
+The purpose of the DNSSpoofing is to intercept the target's DNS requests to be able, if required, to redirect them.
+Le but du DNSSpoofing est d'intercepter les requetes DNS de la cible pour pouvoir si necessaire la rediriger.

 ###1.2 - what we did to legally test security flaw
-- Work on a personnal wlan
+- Work on a personnal WLAN
 - Every test was ran on our personnal machines

 ###1.3 - Counter measures to prevent this kind of attack